What happens when you see a homeopath

 The first follow up consultation will usually be around four weeks after the first prescription, although in some cases it may be sooner.
-The session will be shorter, and the homeopath will ask about changes that have occurred, using their detailed notes as a reference point, before deciding on the next course of treatment.
+The session may be shorter, and the homeopath will ask about changes that have occurred, using their detailed notes as a reference point, before deciding on the next step in your treatment.

-The number of consultations needed is difficult to predict – it depends on a number of factors such as the age of the patient, how long the symptoms have been going on and their individual response to the prescription.
+The number of consultations an individual may need is difficult to predict – it depends on a number of factors such as the age of the patient, how long the symptoms have been going on and their individual response to the prescription.

 What about seeing my doctor?

-Some people choose homeopathy because they are unhappy with side effects from their current conventional medication, and in many cases homeopathic treatment can gradually reduce or remove the need for conventional drugs.
-However you should continue with any conventional medical treatment that may have already been prescribed as it may be dangerous to stop this suddenly.
+Some people choose homeopathy because they are unhappy with side effects from their current conventional medication.
+However you should continue with any conventional medical treatment that may have already been prescribed as it can be dangerous to stop this suddenly.
 Any change in use of conventional medication should be discussed with both the prescribing doctor and your homeopath as treatment progresses.

 If at any stage of your treatment you are concerned about changes in your symptoms, you should contact your homeopath and/or medical practitioner immediately.